nbonamy/nestor/README.md

 Implementing a client is even more straightforward if you already have a LLM-based agent.
 If not the implementation available in `nestor-examples` is pretty generic (except for the hard-coded prompt) and could be reused almost as-is:

 - Add `@nestor/client` as a new dependency
-- Import/require NestorClient in your application
+- Import/require `NestorClient` in your application
-- Instantiate a new NestorClient
+- Instantiate a new `NestorClient`
-- Provide the result of NestorClient.list() to the LLM call
+- Provide the result of `NestorClient.list()` to the LLM call

+Check the client implementation in [nestor-examples](https://github.com/nbonamy/nestor-examples).

 ## TODO